emacs-mirror/emacs/mps/manual/source/mmref/credit.rst

 * Nick Barnes
 * Richard Brooksby
 * David Jones
+* David Lovemore
 * Tony Mann
 * Gavin Matthews
 * Pekka P. Pirinen
 * Richard Tucker
 * P. T. Withington

+Gavin Matthews was the original editor of the Memory Management Reference.

 The Adaptive Memory Management Group no longer exists, and Harlequin has become a part of `Global Graphics